cs190/cs190-ps1/README.md

     ```

 2. Fix the view constraints.

-3. Divide up the view into 15 parts and loop so that a digit is drawn in each part.
+3. Divide up the view into 15 equal parts and loop so that a digit is drawn in each part.

 4. Whatever.

 5. Commit your changes to your fork of the repository.
 You are going to use the shell again.
 There are three smallish steps to getting your changes committed.
 First, you need to "add" the changes you made in Xcode to the local repository.
 This makes your local repository aware of the changes.
 Once all the changes have been added, then you commit the changes.
 Finally you "push" the changes to your fork on GitHub.
 Below are the commands step by step.
 In the last step, I delete the working directory.
 The stuff you type is the stuff following each $ sign:

     ```